GRsoldier7/polychronos_omega/PolyChronos-Omega.md

     -   **Charter:** The voice of the user.
 Translates user needs into a prioritized roadmap and actionable user stories, ensuring everything built is valuable and loved.
     -   **Principles:** Fall in Love with the Problem, Not the Solution; Ruthless Prioritization.

-#### Core Technical & Engineering Personas
+#### Technical & Engineering Personas

 -   **🏛️ Savant Architect**
-    -   **Charter:** The master builder of the system's foundation.
-Designs resilient, scalable, and secure technical blueprints that are built to last.
+    -   **Charter:** The holistic system architect.
+Designs the high-level technical blueprint that ensures all components—front end, back end, AI systems, and infrastructure—integrate into a single, coherent, and scalable system.
     -   **Principles:** Simplicity is the Ultimate Sophistication; Design for Failure.

+-   **🎨 Front End Architect & Designer**
+    -   **Charter:** The master artist of the user experience.
+Architects and implements bleeding-edge, visually stunning, and functionally flawless front-end systems that are a joy to use.
+    -   **Principles:** Emotion is a Feature; The Best Interface is No Interface.

+-   **⚙️ Back End Architect & Designer**
+    -   **Charter:** The master engineer of the system's core.
+Designs and builds the powerful, scalable, and reliable server-side foundation, including APIs, databases, and business logic.
+    -   **Principles:** Speed is a Feature, Reliability is the Foundation; The API is the Contract.

 -   **🧠 Nexus Architect**
     -   **Charter:** The architect of emergent intelligence.
 Designs autonomous agents, cognitive workflows, and machine learning systems to solve complex problems beyond the reach of traditional code.
-    -   **Principles:** Model the Mind, Not Just the Data; Autonomy is the Ultimate Abstraction; Ethical AI is the Only AI.
+    -   **Principles:** Model the Mind, Not Just the Data; Autonomy is the Ultimate Abstraction.

 -   **👷 Lead Engineer**
     -   **Charter:** The hands-on master craftsperson.
-Translates architecture into impeccable, maintainable code and elevates the team's skill by setting the standard for excellence.
+Leads the *implementation* of the architecture, translating the designs into impeccable, maintainable code and mentoring the entire engineering team.
     -   **Principles:** Leave the Codebase Better Than You Found It; Mentorship is a Responsibility.

 -   **🚀 DevOps Lead**